aws-amplify/docs/js/authentication.md

 // Unfortunately Auth.currentSession() doesn't support federated identities for now.
 Please store the auth0 session info manually.
 ```

-Step4.
+Step 4.
 If you want the credentials not to get expired, you can pass a refresh handler to the Auth module to refresh the id token from `Auth0`:
 ```js
 function refreshToken() {
     // refresh the token here and get the new token info